Robinlovelace/raddins/README.md

 ## Addins

-This package currently has three addins:
+This package currently has four addins:

 ### `comment_block`